Full Circle Scholarship

 - Teach for America

-- If you have spent 1-year abroad volunteering or teaching English Language Learners (ELL), you could also be eligible.
+- If you have spent one year abroad volunteering or teaching English Language Learners (ELL), you could also be eligible.

 Because you chose to do something different and embark on a service-driven path, you gained new skills and valuable knowledge, and returned inspired.
 The Full Circle Scholarship is designed to make sure you can continue your journey and stay inspired.
 Northeastern’s industry-aligned graduate degree programs will help you translate the skills and knowledge you acquired into a career that matters.